 Basmati rice is a long, slender rice native to the Indian subcontinent.
 Basmati is characterized by its fragrant, nutty aroma.

-See my post to learn How to Cook Perfect Basmati Rice.
+For more information about Basmati rice, see How to Cook Perfect Basmati Rice.

 Urad dal is used as a seasoning in South Indian cuisine, but it is also used as an ingredient in dals.
 In its whole form, urad dal is a tiny white bean with a black skin, very similar to the mung beans commonly available in the West.